slubold/oldwebsite/index.md

 ## About

 I'm a second-year Ph.D. student in statistics at the [University of Washington](https://www.washington.edu/).
-I am advised by [Tyler McCormick](https://thmccormick.github.io/) (UW statistics) and [Arun Chandraskehar](https://web.stanford.edu/~arungc/)(Stanford Economics).
+I am advised by [Tyler McCormick](https://thmccormick.github.io/) (UW statistics) and [Arun Chandraskehar](https://web.stanford.edu/~arungc/)  (Stanford Economics).
 I am supported by an [ARCS Fellowship](https://www.arcsfoundation.org).

 ## Research

 I'm interested in statistical network models and their applications in social science.
+In the past I have worked with Clark Taylor, John Fricks,

 ## Publications